tiprankstipranks

 Provisions in our charter documents and Delaware law may inhibit a takeover, which could adversely affect the value of our common stock.

 Our certificate of incorporation and bylaws, as well as Delaware corporate law, contain provisions that could delay or prevent a change of control or changes in our management that a stockholder might consider favorable and may prevent stockholders from receiving a takeover premium for their shares.
-These provisions include, for example, the authorization of our board of directors to issue up to five million preferred shares without a stockholder vote and that stockholders may not call a special meeting.
+These provisions include, for example, the authorization of the Board to issue up to five million preferred shares without a stockholder vote and that stockholders may not call a special meeting.
 We are a Delaware corporation subject to the provisions of Section 203 of the Delaware General Corporation Law, an anti-takeover law.
 Generally, this statute prohibits a publicly-held Delaware corporation from engaging in a business combination with an interested stockholder for a period of three years after the date of the transaction in which such person became an interested stockholder, unless the business combination is approved in a prescribed manner.
 A business combination includes a merger, asset sale or other transaction resulting in a financial benefit to the stockholder.
-We anticipate that the provisions of Section 203 may encourage parties interested in acquiring us to negotiate in advance with our board of directors, because the stockholder approval requirement would be avoided if a majority of the directors then in office approve either the business combination or the transaction that results in the stockholder becoming an interested stockholder.
+We anticipate that the provisions of Section 203 may encourage parties interested in acquiring us to negotiate in advance with the Board, because the stockholder approval requirement would be avoided if a majority of the directors then in office approve either the business combination or the transaction that results in the stockholder becoming an interested stockholder.
 These provisions apply even if the offer may be considered beneficial by some of our stockholders.
 If a change of control or change in management is delayed or prevented, the market price of our common stock could decline.

 The price of our common stock may be volatile.

 The market price of our common stock could be subject to significant fluctuations and may decline.
-Among the factors that could affect our stock price are: - macro or micro-economic factors;- our operating and financial performance and prospects;- quarterly variations in the rate of growth of our financial indicators, such as earnings per share, net income and revenues;- changes in revenue or earnings estimates or publication of research reports by analysts;- loss of any member of our senior management team;- speculation in the press or investment community;- strategic actions by us or our competitors, such as acquisitions or restructuring;- sales of our common stock by stockholders;- general market conditions;- domestic and international economic, legal, and regulatory factors unrelated to our performance;- loss of a major customer; and - the declaration and payment of a dividend.
+Among the factors that could affect our stock price are: - macro or micro-economic factors;- our operating and financial performance and prospects;- quarterly variations in the rate of growth of our financial indicators, such as earnings per share, net income and revenues;- changes in revenue or earnings estimates or publication of research reports by analysts;- loss of any member of our senior management team;- speculation in the press or investment community;- strategic actions by us or our competitors, such as acquisitions or restructuring;- sales of our common stock by stockholders;- general market conditions;- domestic and international economic, legal, and regulatory factors unrelated to our performance;- loss of a major customer;- actions or requests by activist stockholders;- issuance of additional equity; and - the declaration and payment of a dividend.
 The stock markets in general have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 These broad market fluctuations may adversely affect the trading price of our common stock.
 In addition, due to the market capitalization of our stock, our stock tends to be more volatile than large capitalization stocks that comprise the Dow Jones Industrial Average or Standard and Poor's 500 Index.

-Debt & Financing4 | 14.8%
+Debt & Financing4 | 11.8%

 Debt & Financing - Risk 1